krisrs1128/talks/2025/20250711/notes.md

 A second that we consider that's especially important for multiomics applications is join.
-The idea is that if we've fit simulators for two different comics, we want to be able to have a new simulator for a multiomic study.
+The idea is that if we've fit simulators for two different omics, we want to be able to have a new simulator for a multiomic study.
 You imagine having initially fit two different simulators first to bulk RNA-seq and then second to methylation data.
 You would like to have operation that allows you to combine those two simulators into a joint RNA and methylation simulator